BretHudson/animation-practice/README.md

 # Animation Sketches

-I'm attending Recurse Center over summer 2025.
-This is a repository of the daily sketches I'll be making with [Motion Canvas](https://github.com/motion-canvas/motion-canvas).
+I'm in residency at [the Recurse Center](recurse.com) for the S1'25 (Summer 1, 2025) batch.
+One of my goals during my time there is to become proficient at creating animations with [Motion Canvas](https://github.com/motion-canvas/motion-canvas) for my upcoming educational blog posts and videos.

+Over the 12 weeks, I will be making daily sketches Monday through Friday, which can be seen below.

 ## Sketches